Agah Oktay Güner: Views

 Güner was among the critics of the language simplification carried out by Mustafa Kemal Atatürk in 1926.
 He argued that Turkish youth had problems in understanding the Ottoman texts.
 After Güner was released from prison he stated "we are in prison, yet our ideology is in government" referring to both his colleagues who were still in the prison and the Turkish government which had been implementing nationalist policies closely similar to those of the National Movement Party.

 Güner was one of the followers of the Rifaʽi order.

 Personal life

-Güner was married and has five children.
+Güner was married and had five children.